What's new in the campground

-The alcohol ban is an administrative and enforcement tool that helps implement quiet hours in the campgrounds.
+The alcohol and cannabis ban is an administrative and enforcement tool that helps implement quiet hours in the campgrounds.

-2. When is the alcohol ban in effect?
+2. When is the alcohol ban and cannabis in effect?

-The alcohol ban will be in effect nightly May through October, from 10:00 p.m. to 7:00 a.m.
-The consumption of alcohol will not be permitted during those times.
+The alcohol and cannabis ban will be in effect nightly May through October, from 10:00 pm to 7:00 am.
+The consumption of alcohol or cannabis will not be permitted during those times.
 Kindling or maintaining of a campfire is also prohibited during quiet hours.

-There will also be an alcohol ban in effect every long weekend in all areas of the park during long weekends in 2017.
-The ban will be in effect from 10 p.m. the on the Thursday before the long weekend, to 7 a.m. on the Tuesday following the long weekend; Victoria Day, Canada Day, Civic Holiday, Labour Day, and Thanksgiving.
+There will be an alcohol and cannabis ban in effect every long weekend in all areas of the park.
+The ban will be in effect from 10 pm on the Thursday before the long weekend, to 7:00 am on the Tuesday following the long weekends; Victoria Day, Canada Day, Civic Holiday, Labour Day, and Thanksgiving.
 The possession and consumption of alcohol will not be permitted during those times.

 Many campers enjoy a few drinks around the fire in the evening and this is not a restricted or prohibited activity.
 Noise disturbances and inappropriate behavior are most common and become a problem after quiet hours.